-5. Responsibilities of the Staff Governance Committee
+5. Key Duties of the Committee

-5.1 The specific responsibilities of the Committee are to:
+- 5.1 The responsibilities of the Staff Governance Committee are to:

-- oversee the development and operation of structures and processes which ensure that delivery against the Staff Governance Standard is being achieved, including: - monitoring and evaluating people management strategies, together with related implementation plans and benefits realisation - reviewing and evaluating any relevant material funding or resource submission or proposed material resource reduction relative to achieving the Staff Governance Standard - reviewing the terms of new and amended human resources policies, ensuring that all such policies are subject to regular review - receiving updates on developments in national policy guidance and legislation and monitoring the application of such developments in relation to organisational human resources policies - overseeing the effectiveness of the structures and processes designed to achieve partnership working - receiving updates from the Strategic Workforce Planning Group, including updates on the work of the Quality Assurance Committee. - take responsibility for the timely submission of all staff governance information required for national monitoring arrangements; - provide staff governance information for the Governance Statement; and - receive annually and review a report from the Remuneration Committee in order to maintain oversight of the functioning of that Committee in reviewing the remuneration and performance of staff in the Executive and Senior Management cohort.
+- Oversee the development and operation of structures and processes which ensure that delivery against the Staff Governance Standard is being achieved, including: - Monitoring and evaluating people management strategies, together with related implementation plans and benefits realisation. - Reviewing and evaluating any relevant material funding or resource submission or proposed material resource reduction relative to achieving the Staff Governance Standard. - Reviewing the terms of new and amended human resources policies, ensuring that all such policies are subject to regular review. - Receiving updates on developments in national policy guidance and legislation and monitoring the application of such developments in relation to organisational human resources policies. - Overseeing the effectiveness of the structures and processes designed to achieve partnership working. - Receiving updates from the Strategic Workforce Planning Group including updates on the work of the Quality Assurance Committee. - Take responsibility for the timely submission of all staff governance information required for national monitoring arrangements. - Provide staff governance information for the Governance Statement. - As part of the Board's system of risk management, provide particular oversight to the risks associated with the Board's responsibilities for staff governance. - Receive annually and review a report from the Remuneration Committee in order to maintain oversight of the functioning of that Committee in reviewing the remuneration and performance of staff in the Executive and Senior Management cohort.